projectym/Search-Songs-App/README.md

 <h3>Search Songs App</h3>

-Tech used: React, HTML, CSS, JavaScript, API, JSON, etc
+Tech used: React, HTML, CSS, JavaScript, JSON, fetch etc.

 Created a list of Praise and Worrship songs to search through.